StudioPetrikas/Saulala/README.md

 - Screen is now a Modal (functionally no change, bugs possible)
 - Viewport zoom is capped at 100% (1:1)
 - Added a small 'hook' at the end of the red primary flight (should improve 'bright' things like fire, sunsets, etc.)
+- Disabled "Tint" slider, for a variety of reasons

 Desktop-only changes: